MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 ## Configure team backlogs, boards, and general settings

-::: moniker range=">= tfs-2015"
 Team administrators can choose which backlog levels are active for a team.
 For example, a feature team may choose to show only the product backlog and a management team may choose to show only the feature and epic backlogs.
 Also, administrators can choose whether bugs are treated similar to user stories and requirements or as tasks.

-Team Administrators can also choose which days are non-working days for the team.
+Team administrators can also choose which days are non-working days for the team.
 Sprint planning and tracking tools automatically consider days off when calculating capacity and sprint burndown.
-::: moniker-end

-::: moniker range=">= tfs-2015"
 You can configure most of your team settings from the common configuration dialog.
-::: moniker-end

-::: moniker range="tfs-2015"
 > [!NOTE]
 > The common configuration Settings dialog is available for TFS 2015.1 and later versions.
-::: moniker-end

 [!INCLUDE [temp](../../boards/includes/setup-backlogs-boards.md)]